-Home News and views Shocking report published today exposes brutal reality of our system when young people with learning disabilities or autism are detained
+Home News & views Shocking report published today exposes brutal reality of our system when young people with learning disabilities or autism are detained

 Friday 1 November 2019

 Today, Parliament’s Joint Committee on Human Rights published a devastating report into the “horrific reality” of conditions and treatment under which many young people with learning disabilities and autism are detained in mental health hospitals, “inflicting terrible suffering on those detained and causing anguish to their distraught families”